HSC English Module A Exemplar Essay: John Keats X Jane Campion Bright Star

 I won’t lie, when I first started Mod A: Keats/Campion I was absolutely terrified.
 I mean, TWO TEXTS?
 It was hard enough writing an essay on just one in the other modules, how could the HSC possibly want me to write on a film and a collection of poems?

 If you feel the same way, I get it!
 But I promise you, writing a stellar Keats x Campion essay is most definitely within your reach.
-It felt daunting at the start, but in the end it became my favourite module
+It felt daunting at the start, but in the end it became my favourite module…well for the most part!

 So welcome to my 20/20 Keats x Campion essay, let’s dissect what went right and along the way I’ll share with you a few tips I picked up!

-Let’s start with everyone’s favourite
+Let’s start with everyone’s favourite…a Mod A intro!

 Now something to note is that introductions in Module A have a very different ring to them than the other modules.
 We need to remember that it is called Textual Conversations for a reason - no matter the question you will always have to identify the nature of the textual conversation between Keats and Campion in your introduction.
 Interweaving between the two texts becomes your absolute bestie.